ensemble-ai/exercise-2-camera-control-jaschonherr/PeerReview-Exercise2-MaximSaschin.md

 - [ ] Unsatisfactory

 #### Justification #####
-The autoscrolling camera works mostly as expected, however there is a slight major and minor flaw.
-Major flaw: The camera is moving the vessel along within it's frame.
-However, as stated in the project description: "If the player is lagging behind and is touching the left edge of the box, the player should be pushed forward by that box edge."
+The autoscrolling camera works mostly as expected, however I have noticed a potential major and minor flaw.
+Major flaw: The camera is moving the frame to the right while also moving the vessel to the right.
+As stated in the project description: "If the player is lagging behind and is touching the left edge of the box, the player should be pushed forward by that box edge."
 This means that the player should have to move in the rightward direction in order to stay ahead or keep up with the camera frame.
-The current implementation on the other hand, pushes the entire vessel, never allowing it to lag behind or push the vessel.
+The current implementation on the other hand, pushes the entire vessel, never allowing it to lag behind or require the pushing of the vessel.
+In essence, the vessel should not be moved in the right or left direction unless the user inputs that direction.
+Otherwise, the vessel should stay in its place while the frame moves to the right.
 Minor flaw: When pressing 'f' input to remove the outline border of the frame, the entire speed of the frame (camera) and vessel seems to increase to a super high velocity with the camera moving quickly in the rightward direction.

 ### Stage 3 ###